From laptops to smartphones, here are Labor Day's best tech deals | CNN Underscored

 Ring Alarm Kit ($159.99, originally $239.98; amazon.com)

-Up your smart home game with this fantastic deal on Ring’s 5-piece security alarm, an intuitive system that’s incredibly easy to set-up and control with the Ring app.
-The DIY bundle’s $159.99 price is made all the sweeter by the fact it includes a 3rd-generation Echo Dot, which adds even more home-protecting features via Alexa.
+Up your smart home game with this fantastic deal on Ring’s five-piece security alarm, an intuitive system that’s incredibly easy to set up and control with the Ring app.
+The DIY bundle’s $159.99 price is made all the sweeter by the fact that it includes a third-generation Echo Dot, which adds even more home-protecting features via Alexa.

 Echo Show 8 ($79.99, originally $109.99; amazon.com)